MotherDuck & DuckDB MCP server

 Stats

-The MotherDuck DuckDB MCP Server enables AI Assistants and IDEs to interact with DuckDB and MotherDuck databases, providing SQL analytics capabilities through a Model Context Protocol (MCP) implementation.
-This server allows you to execute SQL queries directly from compatible tools like Claude or Cursor.
+The MotherDuck's DuckDB MCP Server enables AI Assistants and IDEs to interact with DuckDB and MotherDuck databases, providing SQL analytics capabilities through a Model Context Protocol (MCP) implementation.
+This server allows you to query local or cloud databases, integrate with cloud storage, and perform SQL analytics without complex configuration.

 Prerequisites